General Rules. The following rules apply to all types of accounts:

 If you are a new customer, the following special rules will apply during the first 30 days your account is open.

 Funds from electronic direct deposits to your account will be available on the day we receive the deposit.
 Funds from deposits of cash, wire transfers, and the first $5,000 of a day’s total deposits of cashier’s, certified, teller’s, traveler’s, and federal, state and local government checks will be available on the first business day after the day of your deposit if the deposit meets certain conditions.
 For example, the checks must be payable to you (and you may have to use a special deposit slip).
 The excess over $5,000 will be available on the ninth business day after the day of your deposit.
-If you deposit of these checks (other than a U.S. Treasury check) is not made in person to one of our employees, the first $5,000 will not be available until the second business day after the day of your deposit.
+If your deposit of these checks (other than all Official Checks) is not made in person to one of our employees, the first $5,000 will not be available until the second business day after the day of your deposit.
 Funds from all other check deposits will be available on the 10th business day after the day of your deposit.

 Checks drawn on financial institutions outside of the U.S. (foreign checks) cannot be processed the same as checks drawn on U.S. financial institutions.
 Foreign checks are exempt from the policies outlined in this disclosure.
 Generally, the availability of funds from deposits of foreign checks will be delayed for the time it takes us to collect the funds from the financial institutions upon which they are drawn.